 Some of these risks either are or appear to be contributing factors to or complications of diabetes.

 Symptoms and stages

-- swollen ankles, feet, lower legs, or hands caused by water retention
+- swollen ankles, feet, lower legs, or hands due to water retention

-- darker urine, due to blood in the urine
+- darker urine due to blood in the urine

 - shortness of breath

-- fatigue, caused by lack of oxygen in the blood
+- fatigue due to lack of oxygen in the blood

 - nausea or vomiting

 Complications of late-stage kidney disease include cardiovascular disease.

 Following a treatment plan for diabetes and attending regular health checks can help a person with diabetes control their blood sugar levels, reduce the risk of kidney problems, and find out early if they need to take action.